nlholm/docker-demo-documentation/docker-demo-documentation.md

 9.  `sudo systemctl status docker`

 ![kuva1](./img/kuva1.png)

-And we have Docker running!
+And we had Docker running!

-10. Next we can try `sudo docker run hello-world` that downloads the test image and runs it in a container.
-You should get message that tells your installation has worked correctly.
+We tried `sudo docker run hello-world`.
+The command downloads a test image, runs it in a container and sends a message that says that your installation has worked correctly (as explained by [Dockerdocs](https://docs.docker.com/engine/install/debian/#install-using-the-repository).
-(Dockerdocs)

-## Automation with Salt
+## Automating Docker with Salt

-Lets start by creating directory path: /srv/salt/docker/ by using command `sudo mkdir -p /srv/salt/docker` and make init.sls inside of the docker directory.
+We started automating Docker installation with Salt by creating a directory with path: /srv/salt/docker/ by using command `sudo mkdir -p /srv/salt/docker` and by creating a init.sls file inside of the directory (docker module).

-Version_1
+Version 1:

 ```
-docker_depencies:
+docker_dependencies:
   pkg.installed:
     - pkgs:
       - ca-certificates